A Taxonomy of Hyperlink Hiding Techniques: Prevalence of Link Hiding Techniques

 \section{Prevalence of Link Hiding Techniques}

-In this section, we study the prevalent of hidden spam links, and how prevalence of the variety of techniques described in Section \ref{tech}.
-We further study whether the hidden pages are punished by Google via PageRank analysis.
+Link-hiding can be considered an adversarial problem.
+As commercial search engines develop algorithms to detect and discard certain types of hidden links, new techniques for hiding links will be developed.
+In last section, we examined current hyperlink hiding techniques used by spammers and categorized them based on their features.
+In this section, we study the prevalence of hidden spam links, and how prevalence of the variety of techniques described in Section \ref{tech}.

-We carried out the analysis on 5,583,451 Chinese homepages (\emph{http://www.} + \emph{domain name}), including .com, .net and .cn domain names.
-To detect the Web pages with hiding links, we first train a cost sensitive naive bayes classifier on 63 pages with hidden links and 181 normal pages.
+We carried out the analysis on 5,765,357 Chinese homepages (\emph{http://www.} + \emph{domain name}) in Sep.
+2012, including .com, .net and .cn domain names.
+To detect the Web pages with hiding links, we first train a cost sensitive naive bayes classifier on 103 pages with hidden links and 271 normal pages.
 The cost sensitive model ensures a high recall of pages with hidden links.
-Then, we filtered the 5,583,451 pages with the trained model.
+Then, we filtered the 5,765,357 pages with the trained model.
 The detection results contain quite a few false alarms, but it's enough for us to analyze the prevalence of hidden links.
 By random sampling from the suspicious set and carrying out manual verification, we approximately determined the number of pages with hidden links.
 Table \ref{tbr1} tabulates the statistics in detail.

 It is noticed that a number of Chinese pages use hyperlink hiding techniques.
-In comparison with ordinary pages, gov.cn pages are more likely to contain hidden links.
-The underlying reason is that the government sites usually have better credibility.
-Spammers consider that the recommendations from these sites will help to boost the ranking of target sites.
-Is it really the case?
-We will try to answer it by analyzing the PageRank values of the hidden links.

-To analyze the prevalence of the variety of techniques described in Section \ref{tech}, we randomly sampled 160 pages with hidden links from gov.cn set, and randomly sampled 118 pages with hidden links from .com/.net/.cn set.
+To analyze the prevalence of the variety of techniques described in Section \ref{tech}, we randomly sampled 4727 pages with hidden links from .com/.net/.cn set.
 Each sampled hidden link spam page was manually analyzed.
-All the 278 samples were labeled with the types of techniques they used.
+All the 4727 samples were labeled with the types of techniques they used.
 Besides, all the hidden links are extracted for further analysis.
-In total, 9864 target hyperlinks are hidden in the 278 pages \footnote{The data is freely available on http://gengguanggang.wix.com/gggeng\#!hidden-link-spam/cqz1.}.
+In total, 16767 unique target hyperlinks are hidden in the 4727 pages.